 Add the tomato puree, the sugar & seasoning to taste (you won’t need much salt, so go easy on this).
 Add a couple of teaspoons of dried Basil (or rip up about half a dozen leaves of fresh & chuck them in).
 Give everything a good stir & reduce to a gentle simmer for about half an hour with a lid loosely on, stirring occasionally.

 Once cooked, the sauce should have thickened & reduced slightly, so give it a stir & a quick taste – it should be darker, rich & really lovely!
 Adjust the seasoning if you need to.

 Spoon your sauce generously all over the stuffed shells, making sure they are just covered & no bits are peeking out.
 Dot chunks of Mozzarella all over the top & add a sprinkling of dried Oregano.

 Then bake it in the centre of the oven for about 20-25 minutes, until the cheese becomes gorgeously golden & the sauce bubbles up all around the edges (put a tray underneath to catch any drips).

 Remove from the oven & let them rest for a couple of minutes (that sauce will be hotter than the sun).
 Get some fresh, crusty bread, get everyone to the table & get stuck in!
 Usually, my guys magically appear in the kitchen while I’m dishing up, grabbing a slice of warm bread to munch on & dunking it in the sauce.

-These gorgeous conchiglioni can be crammed with whatever you fancy – try chopped spinach with ricotta & pine nuts, or sundried tomato & sausage, or maybe swap silky cheese sauce for the tomato & dust with a little grated Grana Padana.
+These gorgeous conchiglioni can be crammed with whatever you fancy – try a couple of handfuls of chopped spinach with ricotta & pine nuts, or sundried tomato & sausage, or maybe swap silky cheese sauce for the tomato & dust with a little grated Grana Padana.

 So next time you feel the chill on a dull day, whip up some colourful, comforting Conchiglioni!
 Stay hungry 😉 A x